-In addition to establishing means-testing for determining eligibility for chapter 7 bankruptcy relief, H.R.
-333 would:
+In addition to establishing means-testing for determining eligibility for chapter 7 bankruptcy relief, S. 256 would:

-- Require the Executive Office for the United States Trustees (U.S. Trustees) to establish a test program to educate debtors on financial management; - Authorize 23 new temporary judgeships and extend five existing judgeships in 21 federal districts; - Permit courts to waive chapter 7 filing fees and other fees for debtors who could not pay such fees in installments; - Require that at least one of every 250 bankruptcy cases under chapter 13 or chapter 7 be audited by an independent certified public accountant; - Require the Administrative Office of the United States Courts (AOUSC) to receive and maintain tax returns for certain chapter 7 and chapter 13 debtors; - Require the AOUSC and the U.S. Trustees to collect and publish certain statistics on bankruptcy cases; and - Increase chapter 7 and chapter 13 bankruptcy filing fees and change the budgetary treatment of such fees.
+- Require the Executive Office for the U.S. Trustees to establish a test program to educate debtors on financial management; - Authorize 28 new temporary judgeships and extend four existing judgeships; - Permit courts to waive chapter 7 filing fees and other fees for debtors who could not pay such fees in installments; - Require that at least one of every 250 bankruptcy cases under chapter 13 or chapter 7 be audited by an independent certified public accountant; - Require the Administrative Office of the United States Courts (AOUSC) to receive and maintain tax returns for certain chapter 7 and chapter 13 debtors; - Require the AOUSC and the U.S. Trustees to collect and publish certain statistics on bankruptcy cases; and - Increase chapter 7 and chapter 13 bankruptcy filing fees and change the budgetary treatment of such fees.